fun things to do with kids in austria - family travel

 Vienna

 Boat ride on the Danube – A boat ride on the Danube is enjoyable for everyone in the family.
 The most beautiful stretch is the Wachau Valley, between Krems and Melk, where you'll pass by castles and abbeys along the river, and the town of Durnstein, where Richard the Lionheart was imprisoned.
 To really see the scenery, bike along the river (there's a good bike path), and the scenery is spectacular.
-Click here for the boat schedule.
+Here's the boat schedule.

 Salt mines (Salzwelten) – "White gold," salt, has been mined in Austria for thousands of years.
 Salt was a valuable commodity and source of wealth to this area.
 Today the salt mines have been beautifully restored and have lots of fun things for families.
 Mine tours are for kids 4 years and up.

 Salzwelten Salzburg – Located just outside of Salzburg (which literally means "salt castle"), Salzwelten Salzburg is a must see.
 On the mine tour, you'll glide in a wooden "raft" across an underground salt lake, slide down a miner's slide, ride in a miner's train and visit a reconstructed open-air Celtic settlement to find out how the miners lived and worked.
 There's also special family activites and events.
-Click here for the schedule.

 Salzwelten Hallstatt – Saltzwelten Hallstatt is the oldest salt mine in the world.
 For 7,000 years salt has been mined here, and continues to the present day (brine is transported in a pipeline to a processing plant).